GovTechSG/seed-documentation/offboard-device/mac-os-using-script.md

 ![macos-success-message](../images/macos-success-message.png)

-!>**Important note**<br> Make sure you complete the steps in Phase 2 immediately after Phase 1.
-If not, your device update policy may push the latest version of the deleted SEED components.
+!>**Important note**<br> Make sure you complete the steps in Phase B immediately after Phase A. If not, your device update policy may reinstall the latest version of the deleted SEED components.

-## Phase B: Submit Intune Device ID
+## Phase B: Submit Intune Device ID to remove device record

 ### Prerequisites